A lightweight messaging tool for enterprise internal communication

 Before launching the chat tool to broad user groups and pilot plans, we had several product trials with claim processors and managers to test if our design met their working mission, "handling the claim/messaging responsively and concisely."
 We focused on Average Chat Handle Time as one of our key metrics and documented time delays caused by UI misunderstandings or interaction errors.
 We are proud of the trial receiving extremely positive feedback:

-The average claim researching time decreased by 15%
+The average task completion time decreased by 15%

 LEARNINGS